Pelagicore/software-factory/docs/chapters/baseplatform/building-PELUX-sources.rst

 Building with Vagrant
 ---------------------

-When we build internally at Pelagicore in our CI system, we use Docker with Vagrant, however only in a GNU/Linux system.
+In the current setup in our CI system we use Docker with Vagrant, however only in a GNU/Linux system.
 It should still work under Windows or OSX, but we have not tried it.

 Dependencies:
 ^^^^^^^^^^^^^